What is Corporate Branding?

 The usage and the target market that will be exposed to your logo from any given endeavor will also factor into the decisions when creating the logo.
 Some occasions call for something less formal, so there are multiple options for your logo.

-This is similar to the full logo.
+- Abbreviated Logo – This is similar to the full logo.
 The primary difference here is the amount of information the logo contains.
-Your primary logo may contain the full company name and the abbreviated logo only has the primary business name.
+Your primary logo may contain the full company name, while the abbreviated logo only has the primary business name.

-The brand mark is the true visual part of your logo.
+- Brand Mark – The brand mark is the true visual part of your logo.
 Most logos contain words.
 The brand mark is the part of the logo without words.
-Think about the Nike Swoosh.
-That is a brand mark.
+The Nike Swoosh is a brand mark.

 Corporate Branding Colors